The Limits of Personalization in Assortment Optimization: Introduction

-It is therefore is important for firms and policy makers to understand the impact of personalization when it is taken to a very high degree.
-In this paper, we take a step in this direction by asking how much more a clairvoyant firm, that maximizes its expected revenues by offering each consumer the most profitable product that she is willing to buy, can make relative to TAOP firm.
-Although firms may never develop the power to read consumer minds, the analysis of this extreme case is useful since it provides a quantifiable limit to the firm's benefits of doing any personalization strategy.
-Moreover, the resulting upper bounds are elegant, tight, and, for some families of choice models, only a constant factor away from the revenue of a TAOP firm.

-The bounds also open possibilities to the development of new heuristics and to the study of the worst case performance of known heuristics.
-We show for instance that, under any latent-class MNL (LC-MNL) model, a clairvoyant firm cannot earn more than twice as much as a firm who personalize assortments for each consumer segment.
-We also find that the consumer's surplus may be surprisingly larger under the clairvoyant firm than under the non-clairvoyant firm.
-This suggests that regulators need to be extremely carefully in regulating personalized assortments.
+In this paper we take a step to understand the impact of personalization when it is taken to a high degree by introducing a clairvoyant firm that manages to sell to each arriving consumer the {\em highest} revenue product that they are {\em willing} to buy.
+Although firms may never develop the power to read consumer minds, the analysis of this extreme case is useful as it provides a quantifiable limit to the firm's benefits of doing any personalization strategy.
+Moreover, the resulting upper bounds are elegant, tight, and, for some families of choice models, only a constant factor away from the expected revenue of a traditional assortment optimization (TAOP) firm.\footnote{By the traditional optimization problem we mean the {\em unconstrained} assortment optimization problem, where a {\em single} assortment of arbitrary size is offered to all consumer types.} We find that the consumer's surplus may actually be larger under a clairvoyant firm than under a TAOP firm.
+This is due, in part, to the willingness of the clairvoyant firm to sell products not offered by the TAOP firm.
+Our finding suggests that regulators need to be extremely careful in regulating personalized assortments.